MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 This tutorial shows how to customize the skip token logic using a custom `SkipTokenHandler`.

 You'll learn:
-:white_check_mark: How ASP.NET Core OData uses `SkipTokenHandler` to generate and handle next links.
+:white_check_mark: How ASP.NET Core OData uses `SkipTokenHandler` to generate and handle next links
 :white_check_mark: How to create a custom `SkipTokenHandler` that extends the `DefaultSkipTokenHandler`
-:white_check_mark: How to configure an ASP.NET Core OData application to use your custom handler
+:white_check_mark: How to configure an ASP.NET Core OData application to use your custom `SkipTokenHandler`

 This tutorial assumes a basic understanding of how to create and run an ASP.NET Core OData 8 application.
 If you're unfamiliar with ASP.NET Core OData 8, you may want to go through the [Getting started](/odata/webapi-8/getting-started) tutorial.

-To demonstrated how to override the default `SkipTokenHandler`, let's build a sample OData service.
+To demonstrate how to override the default `SkipTokenHandler`, let's build a sample OData service.

 ## Prerequisites